ruizvitor/RosAPIdroneAndroid/README.md

 If it is your first time launching the app, connect to a reliable wifi connection, accept the permissions, wait for the DJI registration process to finish.
 After the initial setup or in the following launches do:
 * Connect to the drone internal wifi network
-* Check if the name Phantom 3 Standand appears
+* Check if the name Phantom 3 Standard appears
 * Click the connect button
 * If your wifi configuration is rightly setup and the roscore is running in the correct ip, your ROSJAVA nodes should be operational at this point already.
 * To kill the ROSJAVA nodes exit the SimpleActivity by pressing the back button